mileallen/cento/README.md

 ### Links
 - `[[Note Title]]` wikilinks navigate between notes in the vault.
 That means you could bring over your Obsidian vault and start working in it out of the box!
 - **Cento links** — generate a `web+cento://` deep link to any note via the right-click context menu and paste it into any other app.
 Clicking the link focuses Cento and opens the note directly.
-- Outgoing protocol links: as a bonus (bit of a personal preference)[^1], Zotero links are styled in Zotero's brand color.
+- Outgoing protocol links: as a bonus (bit of a personal preference)[^*], Zotero links are styled in Zotero's brand color.
 You can modify that line of code to handle some other app links.

 > [!CAUTION]
 > Cento has not been extensively tested for bugs.
 Before switching an Obsidian vault to it cold turkey, try it for a few days with a backup first.